knickels/Player-Stage-Manual/CONTROLLER_PY.md

 Angles are given with reference to the laser's centre front (see Figure 5.4).

-* `GetRangeCount()`: The number of ranger measurements that the sensor suite measures.
+* `GetRangeCount`: The number of ranger measurements that the sensor suite measures.
 In the case of a single-sensor device, this is given by the `samples` attribute.
 In the case of a multiple-sensor device, this is given by the number of sensors.
 * `rangerProxy_name[ranger_number]`:
-  The range returned by the `ranger_number`<sup>th</sup> scan point.
-For a single-sensor device, scan points are numbered from the minimum angle at index 0, to the maximum angle at index `GetRangeCount()-1`.
+  The range returned by the `ranger_number`*th* scan point.
+For a single-sensor device, scan points are numbered from the minimum angle at index 0, to the maximum angle at index `GetRangeCount()`.
-  For a multiple-sensor device, the `ranger_number` is given by the order in which you included the sensor in the world file.
+  For a multiple-sensor device, the `ranger_number` is given by the order in which you included the sensor.
 * `GetRange(ranger_number)`: Same as `rangerProxy_name[ranger_number]`.
 * `GetMinAngle()`: gives the minimum angle (One tricky thing - you need to be sure to call `RequestConfigure()` once before accessing the min or max angles, they are initialized to zero!) covered by a ranger sensor.
 Only makes sense for a single-sensor device.
 * `GetMaxAngle()`: gives the maximum angle covered by a ranger sensor.
 Only makes sense for a single-sensor device.
 * `GetAngularRes()`: gives the angular resolution (&Theta; in Figure 5.4)

 <!--- Figure --->
 | |